4 Ways to Save Like a Local When You're a Tourist

 1. Find Local Accommodations

 The first step in enjoying a local experience while traveling is securing the right lodging.
 Rather than staying in a hotel or even a hostel full of other travelers, see if you can find accommodations that give you more privacy.
 Look into Airbnb or local vacation rentals.
-(Find out how to book cheap travel accommodations in a recent piece we published.)
+(Find out how to book cheap travel accommodations in a piece we published.)

 2. Avoid Tourist Traps